ElihuJones/pigs-and-bulls/README.md

 * Computer generates word with no characters repeating, 5 characters long.
     *** Play Order**:
-      * Player inputs guesses until turns run out (currently 5, the length of the word).
+      * Player inputs guesses until turns run out (currently 5, the length of the word)

           * Input word checked for valid input, if invalid, output invalid input and state input requirements to the user.
           * Program compares guess to secret:
               * A correctly guessed letter of the word is a Pig.